-You can get the Down Sweater in three varieties: vest, hoodless, or hoody.
-We had the non-hooded jacket for this test and prefer this style, although we've also been very impressed with the vest design (see our article on the best vests).
-The jacket’s primary uses as a performance midlayer or an around-towner aren’t as conducive to a puffy hood that gets in the way, although this largely comes down to personal preference.
+You can get the Down Sweater in four varieties: hoodless, hoody, pullover, or vest.
+We had the non-hooded jacket for this test and prefer this style for casual use, although we've also been very impressed with the vest design (see our article on the best vests).
+The jacket’s primary uses as a midlayer for skiing or as an around-towner aren’t as conducive to a puffy hood that gets in the way, although this largely comes down to personal preference.
 The hoody version also means a jump in price, tacking on an additional $50, which is a little much in our opinion.
-But Patagonia clearly likes to keep their pricing simple: no matter the model of insulated jacket, the spread is $50 between vest, non-hooded, and hoody styles.
-The vest, hoodless, and hoody versions are all available in women’s fit, sizing, and colors as well, which are offered at the same prices.
-The women’s Down Sweater weighs in at 12.2 ounces but boasts the same materials, fill, and features.
+The newest option in the lineup is the Down Sweater Hoody Pullover, which is very similar to the regular hoody but with a half-length front zipper and kangaroo-style hand pocket.
+All are available in women’s-specific versions and colors at the same prices.
+For comparison, the women’s Down Sweater weighs in at 12.2 ounces and boasts the same materials, fill, and features.

-Patagonia uses responsible sourcing for their down products, and the 800-fill-power goose down found in the Down Sweater is 100% traceable.
-This means Patagonia can show that all the down used in the jacket is from birds that were not force fed or live-plucked.
-Instead, they were raised humanely and the feathers were collected after the birds were slaughtered for food.
-This practice is not industry-wide, and we applaud Patagonia for taking a leading role here.
-It’s the kind of ethos Patagonia is well known for and has led to incredible brand loyalty, with folks willing to spend a little more for a heightened level of transparency.
+Patagonia uses responsible sourcing for their down products, and the 800-fill-power goose down found in the Down Sweater is 100-percent traceable.
+This means Patagonia can show that all the down used in the jacket is from birds that were not force-fed or live-plucked.
+Instead, they were raised humanely, and the feathers were collected after the birds were slaughtered for food.
+The Down Sweater also uses recycled polyester and bluesign-approved fabrics, which means that Patagonia took steps to reduce negative impacts on the environment, workers, and consumers during the jacket’s production.
+These practices are not industry-wide (although more brands are jumping on board), and we applaud Patagonia for taking a leading role here.
+It’s the kind of ethos Patagonia is well-known for and has led to brand loyalty, with folks willing to spend a little more for a heightened level of transparency.

 What We Like